To learn more and find out whether it might be right for your circumstances, read on as we take a deeper look at this form of debt solution.

 Although administration orders made has fallen in recent years the number of as debtors instead turn to other solutions such as Debt Relief Orders, they remain an important option for those who are struggling to pay what they owe.
 All debt solutions come with their own advantages and disadvantages, which debtors should consider before making a decision that fits their situation.

-We have summarised some of the key advantages and disadvantages of administration orders in the table below.
+We have summarised some of the key advantages and disadvantages in the table below.

 What happens at the end of an administration order?